JOMS Forum: Do Patients With Mental Illness Undergoing Office-Based Sedation Require an Increased Propofol Dosage?

 University of Cincinnati Medical Center

-Disclosures: No relevant financial relationships were disclosed.
+Disclosure(s): No relevant financial relationships to disclose.

 Continuing Education Provider Approval